FreeDao/CalendarPageView/README.md

 One of the aims of this library is to be customizable.

-Options available in Java and as XML attributes:
+Options available in XML attributes:

 |Attribute          |Type     |Description                                         |
 |---                |---      |---                                                 |